stateright/stateright.github.io/md-src/getting-started.md

 ## An Example

-Let's start with the simplest nontrivial distributed system: a single client that can interact with a single server by reading or writing a value.
+Let's start with a very simple distributed system: a single client that can interact with a single server by reading or writing a value.
 We'll see that even this minimal example is susceptible to surprising behavior.

 [Install the Rust programming
 language](https://www.rust-lang.org/learn/get-started) if it is not already